Ram raid, burglary arrests: Two men face 15 charges

 - A burglary of Port Ohope Store and Café on August 2.

-- The burglary of the Edgcumbe Central Vape store in Riverslea Mall in Edgecumbe on August 2.
+- The burglary of the Edgecumbe Central Vape store in Riverslea Mall in Edgecumbe on August 2.

 - The arson of a stolen vehicle on August 2.